Changes to the Old Town High Street - FAQs

 Does SBC issue all the licences?

 No. HCC S115e Licences which are issued under the Highways Act (1980) are issued by Hertfordshire County Council and are time-limited by the provisions of that act.
-These licences still apply where the applicant wants to places tables and chairs on the carriageway or in parking bays.
+These licences still apply where the applicant wants to place tables and chairs on the carriageway or in parking bays.
 They also apply where the applicant wants to place more objects on the street than just tables and chairs.

 They are issued by County Council which can be contacted at StreetCafeLicences@hertfordshire.gov.uk